-Moving Revue A Song for Esther honors Auschwitz-surviving Bejarano
+Moving revue A Song for Esther” honors Auschwitz survivor Bejarano

 On October 4, 2025, the revue “A Song for Esther” at Kampnagel in Hamburg honored Auschwitz survivor Esther Bejarano with international artists and critical reflections on fascism.

-Moving Revue A Song for Esther honors Auschwitz-surviving Bejarano
+Moving revue A Song for Esther” honors Auschwitz survivor Bejarano

-On October 4, 2025, Hamburg experienced an impressive homage to the Auschwitz survivor and anti-fascist Esther Bejarano.
-The revue "A Song for Esther", designed by the artist Candice Breitz, took place in the well -visited Kampnagel.
-Breitz had the unique idea of not only honoring Bejarano, but also to trace her life through complex videos and personal letters that were read out by international artists during the event.
-It was an evening that celebrated the versatility of art and music and at the same time reminded of the dark history of the past.
+On October 4, 2025, Hamburg experienced an impressive homage to Auschwitz survivor and anti-fascist Esther Bejarano.
+The revue “A Song for Esther”, conceived by the artist Candice Breitz, took place in the well-attended Kampnagel.
+Breitz had the unique idea of not only honoring Bejarano, but also tracing her life journey through elaborate videos and personal letters, which were read out by international artists during the event.
+It was an evening that celebrated the diversity of art and music while recalling the dark history of the past.

-Joanna Warsza, the city curator in Hamburg, played a crucial role by inviting Breitz to develop a performative work for the "memorial to fascism" in Hamburg-Harburg.
-In her letters to Bejarano, Breitz reflected on the conflicts that Jewish women experienced in the perpetrator.
-Bejarano, who was born in Saarlouis in 1924, survived the Holocaust by playing accordion in the Auschwitz girls' orchestra.
-Her return to music, in particular to "Bel Ami", viewed her as a powerful act of survival and a kind of "revenge" in her past.
+Joanna Warsza, the city curator in Hamburg, played a crucial role by inviting Breitz to develop a performative work for the “Memorial against Fascism” in Hamburg-Harburg.
+In her letters to Bejarano, Breitz reflected on the conflicts that Jewish women experienced in the country of the perpetrators.
+Bejarano, who was born in Saarlouis in 1924, survived the Holocaust by playing the accordion in the Auschwitz girls' orchestra.
+She viewed her return to music, particularly “Bel Ami,” as a powerful act of survival and a kind of “revenge” against her past.

 A diverse musical heritage